arnab19111987-ops/Firstry/STABILITY.md

 - Update tests whenever you modify CLI contracts.
 The STABILITY checks and the nightly stability job will help detect regressions, but unit/integration tests are the primary contract for behavior.

+Public API freeze (Dev-tier CLI)

+From now on the Dev-tier CLI surface is treated as a public, user-facing v1 API for developers.
+Changes to the following aspects require tests that exercise the change and an update to this `STABILITY.md` entry explaining the rationale:

+- Flags: adding, removing, or changing CLI flags or their semantics.
+- Exit codes: any change to exit codes for commands (success vs specific error codes) must be stated and covered by tests.
+- Output shape: changes to machine-readable output (JSON, line formats) or major user-visible output text that consumers may parse.

+Process

+1. Add/modify the target behavior in code.
+2. Add or update tests that assert the new behavior (help text, exit code, JSON schema, etc.).
+3. Update `STABILITY.md` with a short note describing the change and its justification (include the PR number once available).
+4. Ensure the nightly stability job and the test suite are green before merge.

+This policy helps prevent accidental breaking changes and preserves a stable developer experience for the Dev tier.